aj-rom/hike-it-up/README.md

 - [X] Add an image to a trail
 - [X] [Add captions to images](https://www.github.com/CoachLuck/hike-it-up/tree/main/db/migrate/20210222173851_add_captions_to_images.rb)
 - [ ] Delete/Edit their reviews

+## Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/'coachluck'/hike-it-up.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://github.com/CoachLuck/elem_info/blob/main/CODE_OF_CONDUCT.md) code of conduct.

 ## Credits
 * [bcrypt](https://github.com/codahale/bcrypt-ruby) - Open-source password hashing algorithm